kubernetes-sigs/ibm-vpc-block-csi-driver/deploy/kubernetes/snapshot/validation-webhook/README.md

     2022/09/22 18:38:52 http: TLS handshake error from <IP>:<PORT>: remote error: tls: bad certificate 2022/09/22 18:38:53 http: TLS handshake error from <IP>:<PORT>: remote error: tls: bad certificate
     ```
-    The k8s secret used by webhook is not populated with the cert and key value.
-    OR
-    The certificate provided in the `caBundle:` may not be right.
-If neither is the case, reach out to the community - raise an issue [here](https://github.com/kubernetes-csi/external-snapshotter/issues).

 ### Deploying webhook with cert manager
 The cert manager takes care of generating and managing the certificates required for the webhook which reduces the overhead of generating certs manually using openssl and csr.
 Please refer to the [cert manager](https://cert-manager.io/docs/) to learn more.
 Using cert manager for the snapshot validation webhook can be made more flexible.
 More information will be provided in the following steps.
 The [installation doc](https://cert-manager.io/docs/installation/kubectl/) for cert-manager has the steps to install and verify cert manager.
 But, please follow the steps given below which are specific to snapshot validation webhook.